NAS Architecture

 Image Source: Link

-Multiple NAS nodes are clustered together in a scale-out NAS solution.
-A node might be made up of the NAS controller, storage, or both.
-The NAS operation is carried out by the cluster as a single unit.
+In a scale-out NAS solution, multiple NAS nodes cluster together.
+A node may consist of the NAS controller, the storage, or both.
+The cluster executes the NAS operation as a single unit.
 A scale-out NAS allows you to expand your storage capacity by adding extra nodes to the cluster NAS system.
 Scale-out NAS allows you to use a large number of nodes with moderate performance and availability to create a larger system with superior overall performance and availability.
 It also has a simple user interface, a low cost, with theoretically limitless scalability.
 Scale-out NAS makes use of a networked file storage machine that functions on all of the system’s nodes.

 Customers connecting to every cluster node can access the complete file system because all knowledge is disclosed among nodes.

-Data is striped throughout all nodes in the cluster with mirrored or parity protection in scale-out NAS.
-Data is separated and assigned to specific nodes in parallel when it is sent off to clients in the cluster.
+In scale-out NAS, data stripes across all nodes in the cluster with mirrored or parity protection.
+When sending data to clients in the cluster, the system separates and assigns it to specific nodes in parallel.
 When a client requests to retrieve a file, the scalable NAS gathers the necessary blocks from several nodes, reassembles them into the file, and transmits them to the client.
-The file system develops dynamically as nodes are added, and information is evenly distributed among them.
+As nodes are added, the file system dynamically develops, and it evenly distributes information among them.
 The total storage, ram, CPU, and increasing network of the cluster grows with each member added to it.

 As a result, cluster performance improves.